istio/istio.io/content/blog/2018/egress-monitoring-access-control/index.md

   describes the Istio Dashboard to monitor mesh traffic.
 * The [Basic Access Control](/docs/tasks/policy-enforcement/denial-and-list/) task shows how to control access to in-mesh services.
-* The [Secure Access Control](/docs/tasks/security/secure-access-control/) task shows how to configure access policies using black or white list checkers.
+* The [Denials and White/Black Listing](/docs/tasks/policy-enforcement/denial-and-list/) task shows how to configure access policies using black or white list checkers.

 As opposed to the telemetry and security tasks above, this blog post describes Istio's monitoring and access policies